AniekutmfonGodwin/web-development-with-python-using-flask/README.md

 ## Assignment
 * Push your code to github
-* create a route that accept and email and send a mail with and html template using flask mailer.
+* create a route that accept an email and send a mail with and html template using flask mailer.